GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 xmlns:sharedTransitions="clr-namespace:Plugin.SharedTransitions;assembly=Plugin.SharedTransitions"
 ```

-###Shell
+### Shell

-Strating from 2.1 you can use shared transitions in shell too, just change the standard main `Shell` in AppShell.xaml to `SharedTransitionShell`, for example:
+Starting from 2.1 you can use shared transitions in shell too, just change the standard main `Shell` in AppShell.xaml to `SharedTransitionShell`, for example:

 ```xml
 <sharedTransitions:SharedTransitionShell xmlns="http://xamarin.com/schemas/2014/forms"